30-Minute Strong Arms Workout At Home

 three women performing a back fly exercise as part of strong arms workout

-1. Stand with your feet slightly wider than shoulder-width apart, knees slightly bent.
+1. Stand with your feet shoulder-width apart, knees slightly bent.
 Grip a set of dumbbells, palms facing in towards each other.
 Hinge forward at the hips.

-2. Open your arms, squeezing your shoulder blades together as you raise the dumbbells.
-Aim to bring dumbbells just to shoulder height.
+2. Open your arms, squeezing your shoulder blades together as you raise the dumbbells to shoulder height.

-3. With control, slowly lower the dumbbells back down, returning to starting position.
+3. With control, slowly lower the dumbbells back down, returning to the starting position.

 Targets: Upper arm, shoulders and upper back; specifically the front and middle heads of the deltoids (shoulders), as well as the trapezius and rhomboids (back).